-In most cases the establishment of a DLC will be initiated by the TE, however, the protocol is balanced and the initiation may come from the MS. The action taken by the higher layers of the TE upon the initiation of the establishment of a DLC from the MS is outside the scope of this specification.
+In most cases the establishment of a DLC will be initiated by the TE, however, the protocol is balanced and the initiation may come from the MS. The action taken by the higher layers of the TE upon the initiation of the establishment of a DLC from the MS is outside the scope of the present document.